Lecture Notes in Cosmology: Polarization ellipse and Stokes parameters

-Now we focus on a monochromatic electromagnetic plane wave, propagating in the direction $\hat{p} = \hat{ z}$.
-In complex notation the electric field can be written as:
+Now we focus on a monochromatic electromagnetic plane wave propagating in the direction $\hat{p} = \hat{ z}$.
+From Fourier analysis, we know that any wave profile can be realized as a superposition of plane waves.

+In electrodynamics, it is often useful to promote the electric field to a complex vector, written as follows:

-where the two-dimensional vector is called the \textbf{Jones vector}.
-It is often useful to work with complex fields in electrodynamics, but here it will not be necessary so let us instead work with:
+The two-dimensional vector is called the \textbf{Jones vector}.
+The real part is the actual electric field:

-The wave equation that we have solved in the previous subsection is for a vector quantity, the electric field.
-Hence, there are actually three wave equations, one for each component.
-However, we have seen that the electromagnetic wave is transversal, therefore one of the component can always be put to zero, as we have done above by choosing $\hat{p} = \hat{ z}$.
-We have then two second-order differential equations and thus we expect 4 integration constants, which we have introduced above as the amplitudes $A_x$ and $A_y$ and the phases $\phi_x$ and $\phi_y$.
-From these 4 quantities depends the polarisation state of the wave.
+The wave equation \eqref{waveeqEandB} that we solved in the previous section for the electric field is actually three wave equations, one for each component.
+However, the electromagnetic wave is transverse; therefore, one of the components can always be set to zero, as we have done above by choosing $\hat{p} = \hat{ z}$.
+We then have two second-order differential equations; thus, we expect 4 integration constants, which we have introduced above as the amplitudes $A_x$ and $A_y$ and the phases $\phi_x$ and $\phi_y$.
+The polarization state of the wave depends on these four quantities.

 We can always redefine our clock such that: